 You've probably heard about corporate IT departments fearing employee use of file-sharing services such as Dropbox, and sometimes even banning them.
-Well, Dropbox has heard those
+Well, Dropbox has heard those stories, too.
+And today it moved to alleviate the security concerns that keep IT people up at night.

 Dropbox enhanced its business-focused cloud file-sharing Dropbox for Teams service, giving administrators more control over what users are doing on the network.